 At ThunderClap, every website design audit begins with in-depth learning about your product and its users.
 Making any design decision without this intel is like throwing darts in the dark.
 A website brings in conversion only when it caters to the right audience with the right information.

 - Take Storylane, for example.
-One of the biggest transformations we brought for Storylane post revamp is to make their website reflect their brand maturity and attract enterprise customers.
+One of the biggest transformations we made for Storylane after the revamp was making its website reflect its brand maturity and attract enterprise customers.
 And to get there, our first step was to learn about the product and its users inside out.

 We do this by interviewing your product and sales teams, reviewing demo and sales calls and performing competitor analysis.
 This helps us clearly define your ideal customer persona (ICP) and identify your product’s unique selling points (USPs).